Mo-AnalyticAce/Data-Analysis-of-Medical-Appointment-/README.md

 Calculated Performance Rates: Combined the individual appointment status metrics into logical division operations against the grand total of scheduled bookings to continuously recalculate the real-time completion, cancellation, and no-show percentages.

+##Dashboard Overview
+The Healthcare Management Dashboard is a Business Intelligence solution designed to analyze hospital operations, patient appointments, doctor performance, treatment utilization, billing activities, and revenue generation.
+The project integrates data from multiple healthcare-related tables to provide actionable insights that support operational efficiency, patient management, and strategic decision-making.By tracking key metrics like appointment completion rates, cancellations, and no-shows, it allows stakeholders to quickly spot scheduling risks, identify peak operational days, and reduce revenue leaks from missed slots.
 ##Key Insights

 ###Appointment Problems